• Skip to primary navigation

 3. Add flour and salt then beat until a cookie dough forms.

-4. Add the walnuts until thoroughly combined into the cookie dough.
+4. Add the pecans until thoroughly combined into the cookie dough.

 5. Use a heaping tablespoon to form into round balls.